Swing, Swing

-"Swing, Swing" is a song by American rock band the All-American Rejects, released as their debut single from their self-titled debut studio album in December 2002.
+"Swing, Swing" is a song by American rock band the All-American Rejects, released as their debut single from their self-titled debut studio album on November 25, 2002.
+The song peaked at number 60 on the US Billboard Hot 100, number eight on the Billboard Modern Rock Tracks chart, and number 13 on the UK Singles Chart.

 Background

 "Swing, Swing" was written by Nick Wheeler and Tyson Ritter.
 According to Ritter, the song was written in his grandparents' cabin in his hometown of Stillwater in Oklahoma when he came up with the chorus one weekend morning.
 "My ex-girlfriend and I had a rough relationship, and that was written when it sucked real bad," Ritter explained, "I liked this other chick, so that's what the second verse is about, moving on to a hotter chick - no I'm just kidding.
 Moving on to another girl... or just moving on."